-Picture a world where everyone on your team has the information they need to be successful.
-Everyone has clear goals—and set timeframes for achieving them.
-They all track key performance indicators (KPIs) to quantify, measure, and optimize their programs and measure PR to prove its ROI.
+Picture a world where everyone on your public relations team has the information they need to be successful.
+Everyone has clear PR goals—and set timeframes for achieving them.
+They all track key performance indicators (KPIs) to calculate, quantify and optimize their programs and measure PR to prove its ROI.
 Everyone knows exactly where their projects stand.

 This world is no longer a fantasy.
 But taking advantage of this brave new data-fueled world requires identifying the right KPIs, using tools that measure PR performance, then presenting results in clear, convincing reports.

-Although the idea of setting PR KPIs can feel a little intimidating at first, it isn’t that complicated once you document what you’re trying to achieve with your external communications, how those efforts positively support your business, and how you can measure that support.
-We’ve broken down how to do this into four steps, with the questions to ask yourself along the way to identify your KPIs.
+Although the idea of setting PR KPIs can feel a little intimidating at first, it isn’t that complicated once you document what you’re trying to achieve with your external communications, how those efforts positively support your business, and how you can measure ROI from that support.
+We’ve broken down how to do this into four steps, with the questions to ask yourself along the way to identify your KPIs and public relations metrics.

 - To change perception